vocoded/learning-go/README.md

 Exercise 7: Write an application that downloads a URL entered from the command line and times how long it takes.

 Exercise 8: Create a package (or equivalent) with a utility that reads input from the command line.
 Call this method from the main program and print the reverse of it.

+Exercise 9: Use the new utility method to get a command line string, then write a file containing all the unique substrings of length 3